Near-to mid-IR spectral purity transfer with a tunable frequency comb: methanol frequency metrology over a record frequency span: Experimental setup

 \subsection{Saturated absorption spectroscopy setup}

-As illustrated in FIG. \ref{fig_1}(e), the stabilized QCL has been used to carry out saturated absorption spectroscopic measurements in a multi-pass absorption cell (Aerodyne Research, model AMAC-36, 182 paths).
+As illustrated in FIG. \ref{fig_1}(e), the stabilized QCL has been used to carry out saturated absorption spectroscopic measurements in a multi-pass absorption cell (Aerodyne Research, model AMAC-36, 182 passes).
 With a 20-cm long distance between two astigmatic mirrors, the cell provides an effective absorption length of 36.4 m and allows us to perform spectroscopic measurements of weak lines at low pressures.

 The QCL beam is split in two using an 80/20 beam splitter (BS$_{1}$).
 Around 8 mW is needed to phase-lock the laser to the comb while about 2 mW remains for the spectroscopy.
 Using BS$_{2}$, the beam is further split into a pump and a probe beam, which are coupled into the multi-pass cell (incident powers of $\sim$1.3 mW and $\sim$0.7 mW, respectively) for conducting saturation spectroscopy.
 The mirrors’ reflectivity leads to a $\sim$20\% transmission after 182 passes which in turn results in pump and probe powers that vary inversely by almost an order of magnitude through the cell.
-This also goes with a $\sim$50\% total power variation depending on the pass number and to an intra-cell averaged power of 0.81 mW.
+This also goes with a $\sim$50\% total power (sum of pump and probe powers) variation from pass to pass and to an intra-cell total averaged power of 0.81 mW (averaged over the 182 passes).
 After exiting the cell, the probe beam is detected by a liquid-nitrogen-cooled mercury-cadmium-telluride photodetector (MCT in FIG. \ref{fig_1}(e)).
 Undesirable interference fringes as typically observed with multi-pass cells \cite{mcmanus1995astigmatic} are averaged out by vibrating mirror M$_{2}$ held in a piezo-actuated mount and shaking the multi-pass cell assembly with a fan.

 Frequency modulation (FM) of the QCL is used to improve the signal-to-noise ratio.
 This is done by modulating the frequency of the DDS used as a reference for PLL$_{4}$ (to lock the QCL to the comb) at a frequency of 20 kHz (well within PLL$_{4}$’s 250 kHz bandwidth).
 The signal detected by the MCT photodetector is fed to a lock-in amplifier for demodulation.